Luis Muñoz Marín International Airport: Evolution of the airport

 By 1959, major airlines had introduced jets, which significantly reduced flight time and increased flight cruising safety.
 At the start of operations, the airport had only one runway (8/26), the old control tower on top of the hotel, 3 terminals and a parking lot for 200 cars.

-During the beginning of the 60s, several expansion and improvement projects began, starting with the runway extending from 7,800-10,000 ft in length.
+In the early 1960s, several expansion and improvement projects began, starting with the runway extending from 7,800-10,000 ft in length.
 Construction of the second runway (10–28) on the south side began in May 1967.
 The project was completed in 1974 at an approximate cost of $4.2 million.
 With the introduction of the 747 aircraft, runway 8–26 was reinforced and widened in 1974, and ten years later it was repaved.

 On January 17, 1983, the two-leveled vehicular access system was built at a cost of approximately $9.2 million.
 This access separates the arrivals and departures of passengers at different levels, to eliminate traffic congestion.

-On February 18, 1985, the Governor of Puerto Rico, Rafael Hernández Colón, converted to law the project to Senate Number 1, officially designating the international airport under the name of Luis Muñoz Marín, in honor of the first governor of Puerto Rico elected by the people.
+On February 18, 1985, the then-Governor of Puerto Rico, Rafael Hernández Colón, converted to law Senate Number 1, officially designating the international airport Luis Muñoz Marín International Airport, in honor of the first governor of Puerto Rico elected by the people.

-The airport served as a hub for Pan Am, Trans Caribbean Airways, Eastern Air Lines, and for a short period a focus city for TWA.
+The airport served as a hub for Pan Am, Trans Caribbean Airways, Eastern Air Lines, and, for a short period, was a focus city for TWA.
 It was also the center for Puerto Rico's international airline, Prinair, from 1966 to 1984, when Prinair went bankrupt.

 In 1986, American Airlines together with American Eagle established a base in Puerto Rico to compete with Eastern Air Lines.
 At its peak in 2001, the American hub saw over 60 daily mainline flights, mostly to the mainland, and over 100 daily American Eagle flights, mostly to other Caribbean islands on ATR 72 aircraft.

-In the past, the airport has been served by Mexicana de Aviación, Lufthansa, Air France, KLM, Martinair, British Airways, British Caledonian, Virgin Atlantic, Norwegian Air Shuttle, Air Europa, PAWA Dominicana, ACES Colombia, BWIA West Indies Airways, ALM Antillean Airlines, Air Jamaica, Viasa, Aeropostal, Volaris, Surinam Airways,LACSA, Aerolíneas Argentinas, Dominicana De Aviación, Wardair, Allegiant Air, ATA Airlines, Northwest Airlines, Continental Airlines, National Airlines (N8), AirTran Airways, Ladeco, Aeronaves de Puerto Rico, Coral Air, Aero Virgin Islands and US Airways.